Evorsiooo/commerce-website/docs/PHASE1_SETUP.md

 ## 6. First-Time Login Flow Smoke Test

 1. Start the dev server: `npm run dev`.
-2. Visit `http://localhost:3000` and click **Sign in with Discord**.
-Approve the request.
+2. Visit `http://localhost:3000` and choose **Sign in with Discord** or **Sign in with Roblox**.
+Approve the Auth0-hosted login.
-3. After returning to the portal, follow the prompt to link your Roblox account (Auth0).
+3. After returning to the portal, the profile page should display your Auth0 subject and connection metadata.
-4. Confirm the profile page shows both providers as **Linked**.
-5. Check Supabase → Authentication → Users to confirm the identities list contains both `discord` and `auth0` providers.
+4. Confirm Supabase → Authentication → Users records do not include duplicate fabricated emails; Auth0 manages the user and the portal now validates Auth0 tokens directly.

 ---